Which Plants Can I Grow In San Jose?

 Kalanchoe: This plant does great in bright, indirect light, and while technically a succulent, it is exceptionally hardy in its own right!
 Needing no added humidity, they do well outside in the hottest months and only need to be brought inside if temperatures drop below 60⁰F.

-If you're looking for more lush greenery instead of flowers, you're still in a perfect place for several tropical plants that are sure to impress!
+If you're looking for more lush greenery instead of flowers for your leafy San Jose collection, you're still in a perfect place for several tropical plants that are sure to impress!
 Here are just a few to consider:

 Aralia Fabian Stump (Polyscias scutellaria): The thick, woody stalks of this shrub stand out quite a bit in contrast to its smaller, round leaves with purple bases, bringing lots of character wherever you plant it!
 If indoors, it's a great low-maintenance option, but it can also grow outside in the morning sun and even at nights so long as things stay above 60⁰F.

-While cold-loving veggies might have a more challenging time in the San Jose region, they can still thrive if given the right conditions!
+While cold-loving veggies might have a more challenging time in gardens in San Jose, they can still thrive if given the right conditions!
 For this reason, you may want to consider variations that enjoy the warmer conditions the area provides.
 Here are some you can try with the year round growing season:

 - Miracle Fruit